Table of Contents[Hide][Show]

 Next to The Bean is the Crown Fountain, where two water-spewing towers feature videos of people’s faces (it looks like they’re spitting water out of their mouths, which amuses the kids).
 The area is surrounded by bench seating, so you get a break while your kids splash around and get ridiculously wet.

 Dry off with a walk through the flower-filled Lurie Garden (free guided tours are available on certain days), and then plunk down on the large lawn area at the architecturally-stunning Jay Pritzker Pavilion, which is always hosting some type of free music or theater performance.
+The Lurie Garden is considered by many locals to be one of Chicago’s hidden gems.
 If the kids still have energy, go to the adjacent Maggie Daley Park.
 There are a huge play area and a climbing wall (advanced reservations required).

 In the winter, you can ice skate for free in Millennium Park, with the lit-up Chicago skyline and The Bean as your backdrop, but there is a fee for skate rental.